Know the Issues

 Direct Support Professionals (DSPs) play a vital role in our disability services system, as they provide personal care, social support, and physical assistance to individuals with disabilities in a wide range of activities.
 They work in a variety of settings including individual and family homes, group homes, supported apartments, schools, workplaces, recreational and fitness settings, etc.

-DSPs help individuals with I/DD learn independent living skills such as cooking and shopping, and make it possible for such individuals to participate in employment and social activities.
+DSPs help individuals with I/DD learn independent living skills such as cooking and shopping and make it possible for such individuals to participate in employment and social activities.
 These dedicated professionals facilitate connections to people, resources, and experiences that foster a full life in the community.
 DSPs also provide an invaluable service for the families of individuals with I/DD living at home, allowing parents or guardians to take respite time and/or hold full-time jobs.

 2. Currently, the need for Direct Support Professionals exceeds the number of such professionals working in the field, and this workforce shortage is only expected to increase.

-In the face of this growing need for a skilled DSP labor force, there is a considerable shortage in professionals within the field.
+In the face of this growing need for a skilled DSP labor force, there is a considerable shortage of professionals within the field.
 In the 2007 National Survey of State Initiatives on the Direct-Care Workforce, 97% of responding states reported that DSP turnover and vacancies constituted a “serious workforce issue.”

 In New Jersey, 48% of direct care worker households rely on some form of public assistance, particularly Medicaid or the Supplemental Nutrition Assistance Program (SNAP).